bacloud14/bacloud14/README.md

 ### Hi there 👋

 Thank you for passing by!
+All my repositories are firstcomers friendly !
+Nothing particularly intensive, whether It is Python, JavaScript, NodeJS or anything else.
+Some repositories are a chance for beginners to learn these technologies through a real world example also to learn collaborating using Git and Github.

 - 🤠 I'm a graduate in Artificial Intelligence but I am a Software engineer (a better label for me).
 I jump on several technologies without mastering anything in particular.
 - 🔭 I’m currently working on nothing in particular; Until I have an epiphany hopefully or I run out of money (hopefully not).